 LTI provide advice, support and collaboration for staff in the use of technologies to enhance and innovate teaching and learning.
-LTI is part of the Information Management and Technology (IMT) Division at the School.
-Reporting to the Director of IMT and to the Pro-Director Education, LTI work with academics, students and other professional services teams to develop an engaged, innovative and critical teaching and learning community at the LSE by:
+LTI is part of the Academic and Professional Development (APD) Division at the School.
+Reporting to the Head of the Teaching and Learning Centre and to the Pro-Director Education, LTI work with academics, students and other professional services teams to develop an engaged, innovative and critical teaching and learning community at the LSE by:

 - Supporting a culture of innovative teaching and learning with technology;

 - Developing, celebrating and rewarding a community of engaged teachers and learners;

 - Enriching the curriculum and practices of teaching and learning with technology through the application of the principles and values of social science;

 - Engaging in critical evaluation and research about the practices and science of teaching and learning with technology;

 - Encouraging creativity, bold experimentation, innovation and evaluation of new and emerging approaches to teaching and learning with technology.